BaxterStockman/ansible-role-nginx_reverse_proxy/README.md

-# Ansible Role - My NGINX Reverse Proxy Server
+# Ansible Role - NGINX Reverse Proxy

 An Ansible role for setting up NGINX to serve as a reverse proxy.
-Settings are fairly specific to my needs.

 ## Requirements